U.S. jobs, inflation data support tapering of Fed bond buying

 LONDON British shares gained on Friday, led by BT as investors cheered the resolution of a long-running regulatory battle over its broadband unit.

-The government reports on Thursday suggested an acceleration in job growth in early August and hinted at pockets of pricing power in the sluggish economy, which could ease concerns among some Fed officials that inflation was too low.
+The government reports on Thursday painted a slightly upbeat picture of the labour market and hinted at pockets of pricing power in the sluggish economy.

-While data on manufacturing was less encouraging, economists were little fazed and said it merely suggested the improvement in factory activity was slower than had been anticipated.
+Shares on Wall Street fell sharply and yields on U.S. Treasuries jumped to a two-year on the data, which was viewed as increasing the chances of the Fed tapering its purchases in September.

-"It looks like the weakness in employment last month was a fluke and the breadth of gains in CPI suggest that there will be less push back against tapering because of low inflation," said Ryan Sweet, a senior economist at Moody's Analytics in West Chester Pennsylvania.
-"A September taper is still on the table."
+Other reports on Thursday showed some cooling in manufacturing activity, but economists remained upbeat on the economy's prospects in the second half of the year, with a strengthening housing market recovery seen lending support.

-The U.S. central bank has said it plans to start trimming the $85 billion (£54.5 billion) in bonds it is purchasing each month to keep borrowing costs low later this year.
+"The data continues to improve and impress the marketplace and I think the data will continue in this direction.
+Then the question becomes not whether they are tapering in September, but how much," said Charles Comiskey, head of Treasuries trading at Bank of Nova Scotia in New York.

-Shares on Wall Street fell and yields on U.S. Treasuries jumped to a two-year high on the data.
-The dollar briefly climbed to a near two-week peak against the euro.
+Initial claims for state unemployment benefits dropped 15,000 to a seasonally adjusted 320,000, the lowest level since October 2007, the Labor Department said.
+Economists had expected first-time applications to come in at 335,000 last week.

-First-time applications for state unemployment benefits dropped 15,000 to a seasonally adjusted 320,000, the lowest level since October 2007, the Labor Department said.
-Economists had expected initial claims to come in at 335,000 last week.
+Carl Riccadonna, a senior economist at Deutsche Bank Securities in New York, said both new claims and the four-week average at pre-recession levels were consistent with a pick-up in the pace of hiring, if not in August, then some time in the next couple Of months.

-Carl Riccadonna, a senior economist at Deutsche Bank Securities in New York, said new claims and the four-week average at pre-recession levels were consistent with a pick-up in the pace of hiring, if not in August, then some time in the next couple of months.
+Employers added 162,000 jobs to their payrolls last month, with the unemployment rate falling 0.2 percentage point to 7.4 percent.

-Employers added 162,000 jobs to their payrolls last month, with the jobless rate hitting a 4-1/2 year low of 7.4 percent.
+Most economists anticipate the Fed will make an announcement after its policy meeting in September on the future of the bond purchasing program.

 BROAD GAINS IN PRICES